oli-roboter/todoodler-resource-server/README.md

 #Database

-in dev mode, run mongoDB as docker by pasting the following in the terminal: docker run -d -p 27017-27019:27017-27019 --name mongodb mongo:4.4.0-rc8
+in dev mode, run mongoDB (todoDb) as docker by pasting the following in the terminal: docker run -d -p 8002:27017 --name tododb mongo:4.4.0-rc8

 to run mongo in the shell, type 'docker exec -it mongodb bash' and then 'mongo'

+Todo:
+- add permissions
+- think of db methods needed